By Junko Fujita and James Topham

 Yonekura said companies may need to shift production to western Japan, which has not been affected by the quake or rolling blackouts, and suggested firms work together to conserve energy and get through the power crunch.

-Possible steps include coordinating production times to reduce usage during peak hours and joint use of power generators among factories operating in the same region, tactics that some analysts think may help Japanese firms keep operating during the summer, when power demand typically peaks.
+Possible steps include coordinating production times to reduce usage during peak hours and joint use of power generators among factories operating in the same region.

 (Writing by Nathan Layne; Editing by Edmund Klamann and Edwina Gibbs)